djcsdy/app-publisher/.github/README.md

 |**Value Default**   ||
 |**Command Line Arg**|*__n/a__*|

-A file path or list of file paths where sroll-down is perfoemed when opened for editing.
+A file path or list of file paths where scroll-down is perfoemed when opened for editing.

 ### versionPreReleaseId